www.locriantica.it

 (PALAT.
 ANT.
 BOOK VI - 132)

-Away from the wretched shoulders threw these shields the Bruttium men,
+Away from the wretched shoulders threw these shields the Bruttii,

 beaten in the fray by the Locrians fast in the fight,

-now, laid down in the temple, devote hymns to their bravery,
+now, laid down in the temple, they devote hymns to their bravery,

 neither regret the arms of the cowards left without them.